What is endometriosis: causes to recognise

 -

-decreased sexual desire ,
+decreased sexual desire,

 -

-difficulty concentrating and brain fog .
+difficulty concentrating and brain fog.

-Endometriosis symptoms: the main ones to recognize
+Symptoms of endometriosis: the main ones to recognise

-Typical symptoms of an outbreak include:
+Typical symptoms of a flare include:

 -

-Localized pelvic pain , even if intermittent
+Localised pelvic pain, even if intermittent

 -